chk218/T.rex_scan/README.md

 T.rex_scan was created with the aim of speeding up the analysis process of the web pages and then having their vulnerabilities remedied.

+Before using the script you must have updated Kali linux

+Run
+- pip install tqdm

 <a href="https://ibb.co/cbeGq7"><img src="https://preview.ibb.co/jBu5iS/1.png" alt="1" border="0"></a><br /><a target='_blank' href=''></a><br />

 Analyzing the website